SCR-578 "Gibson Girl" Survival Radio Style Tough Phone Cases – iPhone Compatible

 Surface: Glossy

-The SCR-578 operated on emergency frequencies (500 kHz and 8280 kHz) and transmitted a distinctive SOS signal to guide rescuers.
-It was easy to operate even under stressful conditions; users cranked the dynamo by hand to power the transmitter, and its design allowed it to be held between the knees for stability in rough seas.
+The SCR-578 operated on emergency frequencies of 500 kHz and 8280 kHz, transmitting a distinctive SOS signal to guide rescuers.
+It was designed for operation under extreme conditions, using a hand-cranked dynamo to power the transmitter, and a form factor that allowed it to be held securely between the knees in rough seas.

-Equipped with a collapsible antenna or a kite for greater range, the "Gibson Girl" could transmit up to 200 miles.
-It was used extensively by the U.S. military and Allied forces and became a standard in survival kits, saving countless lives during and after the war.
+Equipped with either a collapsible antenna or a kite for extended range, the “Gibson Girl” could transmit signals up to approximately 200 miles.
+It was used extensively by U.S. and Allied forces and became a standard component of survival kits, saving countless lives during and after the war.